wavesdglab/wavesdglab/README.md

 License
 -------

-  WavesDGlab is copyright (C) 2023-2025, CNRS, INRIA, ENSTA It distributed under the terms of the GNU General Public License, Version 3.
+  WavesDGlab is copyright (C) 2023-2025, CNRS, Inria, ENSTA It distributed under the terms of the GNU General Public License, Version 3.
   Exception: Files in directory 'tools' are external contributions See LICENSE.txt for more information.